tomassirio/ListBot/contributing/CONTRIBUTING.md

     $ git clone git@github.com:username/ListBot.git
     ```

-3. Set up a remote `upstream` so that you can keep up-to-date with the source repository changes.
+3. Set up a remote `upstream` so that you can keep up to date with the source repository changes.

     ```
     $ git remote add upstream git@github.com:tomassirio/ListBot.git
     ```

-    You can verify you've set up the remote correctly by running the following command which will list the remote names and URLs:
+    You can verify you have set up the remote correctly by running the following command which will list the remote names and URLs:

     ```
     $ git remote -v
     ```

-    You should see output similar to the following:
+    You should see lines like the following two in the above command's output:

     ```
     upstream        git@github.com:tomassirio/ListBot.git (fetch)
     upstream        git@github.com:tomassirio/ListBot.git (push)
     ```

-4. Create a specific feature branch to develop on (be sure to branch off your up-to-date master branch):
+4. Create a specific feature branch to develop on (be sure to branch off your up to date master branch):

     ```
     $ git checkout -b ###-short-description-of-issue